Dealing with a 40-Year Age Gap: What It's Like to Date Across the Generations

-For most people, having a sexual or romantic relationship with someone way older or younger than you is awkward.
-You have to deal with differences in perspectives, differences in life goals, and sometimes physical differences—not to mention the odd looks and occasional condemnations you might attract from friends, family, and strangers.
+For most people, having a sexual or romantic relationship with someone much older or younger than you is awkward.
+You have to deal with differences in perspectives, differences in life goals, and sometimes physical differences – not to mention the odd looks and occasional condemnations you might attract from friends, family, and strangers.
 The not-always-unspoken question is, is this actual love?
-Or is it some kind of sugar daddy/momma relationship?
+Or is it some kind of sugar daddy/mama relationship?

-“Like any other relationship, some age-gap relationships can be healthy and some can be unhealthy, and there are plenty of shades of gray,” cautions professional sex therapist Vanessa Marin.
-“Of course, these can be tricky relationships since the partners are in such different life stages.
-One might be getting out of grad school, while the other is preparing for retirement.
-It can be hard to find enough to connect over, or shared goals to work towards.”

 Videos by VICE